 “For thou hast girded me with strength unto the battle: thou hast subdued under me those that rose up against me.”
 (Psa 18:39)

 To subdue the earth is to bring nature under control.
 The fundamental way we do this is by farming.
-Civilization depends on a stable food supply, and this requires clearing undesirable plants out of fields, channeling essential water resources with dams and irrigation systems, and protecting the crops from predators.
+Civilization depends on a stable food supply through agriculture, and this requires clearing undesirable plants out of fields, channeling essential water resources with dams and irrigation systems, and protecting the crops from predators.

 “And Isaac digged again the wells of water, which they had digged in the days of Abraham his father..And Isaac’s servants digged in the valley, and found there a well of springing water…And they digged another well…and digged another well…and he said, For now the LORD hath made room for us, and we shall be fruitful in the land.”
 (Gen 26:18-22)